hyper-potato/hyper-potato.github.io/2019-11-12-restaurants-visitors-predictive-model/index.md

 We could pay more attention to feature engineering.
 We could include weather data in our model since the weather condition is likely to affect restaurant traffic.
 In addition, the distance of a restaurant to the busiest area might also contribute to the prediction of visiting frequency.
 Restaurants in busy areas are likely to have more traffic than those in suburb areas.
 We could also improve upon the feature selection process.
 The light GBM method provides the  importance of each feature.
 Using this information, we are able to either remove unimportant features or add additional features that are similar to important features.

-**Modeling Improvement**

-We also could improve the modeling process.
-In order to improve the performance of RNN models such as LSTM, we could choose to apply attention mechanisms to current RNN models.
-Besides, when using ensembling method, we could try to combine more diverse models so that the performance of ensembling model is better than the performance of individual models.

 **Expand the Timespan**

 Our current model is trained on data of 2-year time period.
 If we are able to collect data of longer time span and train our model on the enriched dataset, our model might be able to generate more accurate predictions.